 - A comprehensive range of objects from several key Victorian manufacturers, some of which no longer exist, including the Simpson's Glove Factory and the Grenoble's glove collection.

-- The Prue Acton Collection is of national significance as a record of the career of one of Australia's leading fashion designers from the 1960s to the 1980s.
+- The Prue Acton Collection, recording the career of one of Australia's leading fashion designers from the 1960s to the 1980s.

-- The Economic Botany Collection holds valuable 19th- and early 20th-century samples of both raw and manufactured textile materials.
+- The Economic Botany Collection, featuring 19th- and early 20th-century samples of both raw and manufactured textile materials.

-- The Indigenous Cultures Collection includes a large range of clothing and textiles, including highly significant and unique 19th-century material.
+- The Indigenous Cultures Collection, encompassing a large range of clothing and textiles, including highly significant and unique 19th-century material.